resource-watch/slate/source/includes/api/_areas_v2.md

 If the ID of a subscription is provided, then that subscription is deleted.

 ## Update areas by geostore

+> Example request to update all areas that reference geostores with ids "123" and "234":

 ```shell
 curl -X POST https://api.resourcewatch.org/v2/area/update